kailas-mantri/MovieTimes/README.md

-# figma
+# MovieTimes

 MovieTimes is a mobile application that allows users to discover and explore movies and TV shows easily.
 It provides a user-friendly interface to browse through various genres, view movie details, watch trailers, and add movies to the wishlist.

-# Features
+## Features
-Browse Trending Movies and TV Shows
+- Browse Trending Movies and TV Shows
-Filter Movies and TV Shows by Genres
+- Filter Movies and TV Shows by Genres
-View Movie Details and Synopsis
+- View Movie Details and Synopsis
-Watch Trailers of Movies
+- Watch Trailers of Movies
-Add Movies to Wishlist
+- Add Movies to Wishlist

 ## Screenshots
+    - In Upcoming Updates.

 ## Tech Stack
 - Java